MahrokhJozedaemi2016/Advanced_calculator_midterm_v7/design_patterns.md

 3. **Facade Pattern**
 **Purpose**:Simplifies interactions with complex data handling, especially with additional data management features introduced in this step, such as using Pandas for history operations.
-**Application**:The Calculations class acts as a Facade for the history management, offering a simplified interface for storing, loading, saving, and deleting calculation records.
-This implementation isolates Pandas-specific code within the class, making the interface cleaner and easier to use.
+**Application**:The Calculations class serves as a Facade for history management, offering a simplified interface for storing, loading, saving, and deleting calculation records.
+This implementation isolates Pandas-specific code within the class, creating a cleaner and more user-friendly interface.

 4. **Encapsulation and Modular Design**
-   **Purpose**: Segregates different aspects of functionality into specific modules, following principles of modularity and encapsulation.
+ **Purpose**: Segregates different aspects of functionality into specific modules, following modularity and encapsulation principles.
 **Application**:
    - The Calculator class encapsulates command execution and history management.
    - The Calculations class manages the history of calculations, isolating history operations from arithmetic logic.
    - The main.py file provides a single entry point to the program, encapsulating REPL interactions and exception handling.